haskell-org/summer-of-haskell/content/ideas/cabal-project-semantics.md

 ## Difficulty and size

 The difficulty of implementation is medium at most, but this will require somebody who is able to thoughtfully inventory, think through, and propose the specifics of a solution, ideally with prior experience with cabal project files as a user, and also with a sense of existing user workflows.
-The size of the project is likely **medium**.
+The size of the project is likely 175 hours.